piano35-edb/barman-docs-rewrite/docs/commands/server/list-backups.md

 |------------|--------------|-----------------|----------|
 |`list-backups`|Server|List the catalog of available backups for a given server|`barman list-backups`|

-# Details

-You can list the catalog of available backups for a given server with:
+## Syntax

 ```bash
 barman list-backups <server_name>
 ```

+## Details

+Lists the catalog of available backups for a given server.

 The returned output will show the backup ID.
 For example, the backup ID returned here is *20111104T102647*.
 ```bash
 servername 20111104T102647 - Fri Nov  4 10:26:48 2011 - Size: 17.0 MiB - WAL Size: 100 B